emmyforlife/site-reliability-challenge/README.md

 a.
 Ensure you have enough resources on your system for the installation

 b.
-Ensure you have docker running on your system
+Ensure you have docker running on your system.
+For instructions on how to install docker see [LINK](https://docs.docker.com/engine/install/)

 **Intall instructions**